top of page

 About

-Richard has taught painting at the University of Georgia, given lectures and workshops, most notably at the Tyler School of Art, The Florence Academy of Art, The University of Georgia, The Lyme Academy, Laguna College of Art and Design, and the Wethersfield Academy for the Arts.
+He teaches at the Savannah College of Art and Design, and has given lectures and workshops at the Tyler School of Art, The Florence Academy of Art, The University of Georgia, The Lyme Academy, Laguna College of Art and Design, among others.
+Scott is the creator and host of Outside the Lines with Richard T Scott, a documentary series exploring the lives and philosophies of visionary artists.

 Richard's CV